flavorjones/calendar-assistant/README.md

 ### Tell people where you are at in the world

-Declare your geographic location as an all-day non-busy event:
+Declare your location as an all-day non-busy event:

 ``` bash
 calendar-assistant location set <calendar-id> <datespec> <location-name>